sendgrid/docs/source/User_Guide/Settings/two_factor_authentication.md

 *To set up Two-Factor Authentication:*

 1. Navigate to **Settings**, and click **Two-Factor Authentication**.
- <br>From this page, you see an overview of your Two-Factor Authentication settings, along with any settings that you have created for Credentialed Users.
+ <br>From this page, you see an overview of your Two-Factor Authentication settings, along with any settings that you have created for credentialed users.
 1. Click **Add Two-Factor Authentication**.
 1. Select either the Authy App or text messages (SMS) as your means of authentication.
 1. Enter your **country code** and **phone number**.